Luna-Klatzer/docs_openhiven.py/source/intro/quick_start.rst

 Event System
 ============

-    To easily start programming with Openhiven.py the core system of Event Handling must be understood.
+    To quickly start programming with Openhiven.py, you must understand the core system of Event Handling.
-    This system controls the core functionality and provides the ability to interact with Hiven and reacting to Events that were triggered on Hiven.
-These events can be either that a message was sent, a user changed their name or that a user joined a house.
+    This system controls the core functionality and provides the ability to interact with Hiven and react to events triggered by Hiven.
+These events can be either triggered by a user sending a message, changing their name, or joining a house.

-    Based on these events you can register Event Listeners that will react to these events:

     Example with on_message: